Our Story: His and Herstory ….

 - I think its important to share Manjula’s story, a post from March 2016 here

-– Manjula’s cooking: recipes and a link to Tom’s wonderful video: click One, Two and Three from 2017
+- Manjula’s cooking: recipes and a link to Tom’s wonderful video: click One, Two and Three from 2017

-Yes, after getting engaged in 2015 there seemed to be a constant series of obstacles, that’s life of course and on top of that, nothing is ever ever straightforward in India… We were eventually married in 2018.
-There were five postings about our wedding, click here for the not quite full story: One
+- After getting engaged in 2015 there seemed to be a constant series of obstacles, that’s life of course and on top of that, nothing is ever ever straightforward in India… We were eventually married in 2018.
+There were five postings about our wedding, click here for the not quite full story: One, Two, Three, Four, Five

 Our Story: Mysore Bed and Breakfast